Scottsbluff/Gering boys, girls swim teams have strong weekend in McCook meet

 Woolsey said as a collective unit between the boys and girls, the team shaved off approximately 91 seconds from their previous bests.

 The Seacats will have two more strong competition before state.
-That inclues this weekend at Omaha Westside.
+That includes this weekend at Omaha Westside.

 “This weekend is going to be a challenge for our swimmers,” coach Woolsey said.
 “We are facing all East State teams which have fast teams and send the most swimmers to state.
 I look for our swimmers to continue to drop time and get faster state times at this meet.
 We are very close to the end of the season already, and I believe we are just starting to see what amazing things our swimmers can do.”